 This card is a eight circuit analog station interface for industry standard single line telephones or other analog peripheral devices.
 The 8SLI does not contain any over-voltage protection and is not qualified as OPX.
 It also does not contain DTMF receivers, but shares system DSP resources.
-It can be inserted in any universal card slot.
+It can be inserted in any universal card slot in all cabinets.
 Each port on this card is intended for connection to one telephone.
 Connecting multiple telephones to a port may result in incorrect operation or damage to the card.
 This card supports Power Fail Transfer feature.
 See the installation manual for details.
-The OfficeServ 7200-S supports Caller ID to single line telephones.
-The 8SLI is not hot swappable.